kozabrada123/PyLunaroRPC/README.md

 - If nothing broke, game info should be processed and displayed on your profile.

 ## Troubleshooting and common issues:

+- If tesseract doesnt work for some reason, go to settings.py and set `ocr_solution = "easyocr"`

 - `CUDA not available - defaulting to CPU.
 Note: This module is much faster with a GPU.` - The most common issue, you can install [Nvidia CUDA](https://developer.nvidia.com/cuda-toolkit) to silence this error and make LunaroRPC run much faster.
 (Side note: many people may have problems installing CUDA, try to refer to [this](https://forums.developer.nvidia.com/t/windows-10-cuda-installation-failure-solved/64389))